chmln/sd/README.md

 **Easy to read, easy to write**

 Find & replace expressions are split up, which makes them easy to read and write.
+No more messing with unclosed and escaped slashes.

 ## Comparison to sed